 It starts with the process of making the candidate aware of your company and your job openings.
-This stage is tricky to define because the active candidates might take the action to apply the moment they come in contact with your brand, and for other candidates, typically passive candidates it might take a lot of time and research before they make the decision to apply.
+This stage is tricky to define.
+Because the active candidates might take the action to apply the moment they come in contact with your brand.
+For other candidates, it might take a lot of time and research before they make the decision to apply.

-Delighting the candidates and giving them a good and smooth candidate experience from the get go will let you develop relationships with your future candidates long before you will need them to apply for a job.
+Delighting the candidates and give them a good and smooth candidate experience from the get go.
+This lets you develop relationships with your future candidates long before you will need them to apply for a job.

-According to The Future Of Recruiting Study made by CareerArc, 64% of job seekers with a poor candidate experience would be less likely to make a purchase from that company, so the bad experiences are not only influencing the candidates in the present moment, but are also influencing their future consumer behavior.
+According to The Future Of Recruiting Study made by CareerArc, 64% of job seekers with a poor candidate experience would be less likely to make a purchase from that company.
+The bad experiences influence the present, but are also influencing their future consumer behavior.

-Now that we are looking at how bad experiences affect the candidates, the same study shows that 55% of job seekers that have read a negative review on the company decide to stop applying for the job.
-Having this information lets you take charge of your reviews and the way you respond to them.
+Bad experiences also affect and influence candidates in other ways.
+The same study shows that 55% of job seekers that have read a negative review on the company decide to stop applying for the job.
+Having this information lets you take charge of your reviews, and the way you respond to them.

-The second phase in the candidate journey is the consideration / interest phase where the candidates get converted into applying.
+The second phase in the candidate journey is the consideration / interest phase.
+This is where the candidates gets converted into applying.
 During this phase the candidates have multiple interactions with your brand and employer brand.

-Not all candidates will spend time to check you out and understand you company, but around 69% of active candidates will take their time to do so.
-The candidates that are really interested in your company will do their research and try to grasp your culture from the information they have available.
+Not all candidates will spend time to check you out and understand you company.
+However, around 69% of active candidates will take their time to do so.
+The candidates that are really interested in your company will do their research and try to grasp your culture from the available information.
 You want to meet them prepared and let your Employer Branding strategy charm them into taking the action of applying.